derek-zhou/ueberauth_wordpress/README.md

   client_secret: System.get_env("WORDPRESS_CLIENT_SECRET")
 ```

-## Calling

-Depending on the configured url you can initiate the request through:

-    /auth/wordpress?state=RANDOMSTRING

-Please note wordpress demands a state parameter.
-The strategy right now does not make use of it or check it, nevertheless, you need to pass something in.

-Another thing specific to wordpress is that it cannot have `redirect_uri` pre-configured, and has to take a value from the parameter.
-You need to make sure your app has its url configured correctly with the public facing URL.

 ## License

 This software is released under the MIT license.
 Please refer to the LICENSE file for detail.